britzl/defold-london/README.md

 This is a simple asteroids clone.
 Control your ship and destroy incoming meteors.

 ### 2 - Angry Birds
 The game we all know and love.
 Kill the piggies!
+Try the HTML5 version here: https://britzl.github.io/defold-london/angrybirds/

 ### 3 - Ocean Commotion
-A match-3 Candy Crush clone
+A match-3 Candy Crush clone.
+Try the HTML5 version here: https://britzl.github.io/defold-london/oceancommotion/

 ## How to import an exercise project
 1. Go to the [Defold Dashboard](http://www.dashboard.defold.com) and create an empty project.